-Nobody really understands when the festival was born!
+Nobody understands when the festival was born!
 This festival may have discovered its foothold in our culture a thousand years ago.
-In fact, one would find different legendary stories and myths surrounding Janmashtami’s infancy.
+One would find different legendary stories and myths surrounding Janmashtami’s infancy.
 The most widely accepted view among all of them is that Lord Krishna is Lord Vishnu’s eighth incarnate.

 From Mahabharata, we have all understood that Lord Krishna’s infancy occurred to destroy the Kansa demon who appears to be his motherly aunt.
 Every time there is an imbalance of peace and prosperity in the universe, it is said that Lord Vishnu comes to save mankind from the hands of demons and goons.

 Historians and scholars say Lord Krishna was born biologically to Vasudeva and Devaki in a cellular jail in Dwapar Yug.
-But in a stormy night, Vasudeva had to cross the Yamuna River to pass his child to a friend in order to save the child from Kansa’s evil hands.
+But on a stormy night, Vasudeva had to cross the Yamuna River to pass his child to a friend to save the child from Kansa’s evil hands.

 So, technically, Lord Krishna’s parental parents were Maiya Yashodha and Nanda of Mathura’s Gokul region.
 Now this Lord Krishna was a wonderful kid, and only since adolescence, his abilities have been realized.

 We can tell that this festival came in Gokul at first and progressively enveloped the region of Mathura and then the entire state of Uttar Pradesh.
 And now the whole country celebrates Lord Krishna’s birth even after 1000 years as he is the epitome of love, faith, friendship, and peace.

 The history behind the birth of Krishna is as intriguing as his lifetime occurrences.
-According to Hindu mythology, Mother Earth asked Lord Brahma to bring a stop to the widespread circumstances when sinful and unscrupulous armies brought chaos on the globe.
+According to Hindu mythology, Mother Earth asked Lord Brahma to bring a stop to the widespread circumstances when sinful and unscrupulous armies brought chaos to the globe.